Quantum Corrected Polymer Black Hole Thermodynamics: Mass Relations and Logarithmic Entropy Correction: The Model

 \section{The Model}

 Let us first start by briefly recalling the main ideas and results of the effective model for polymer Schwarzschild black holes developed in \cite{BodendorferMassandHorizon,Bodendorferbvtypevariables}.
-We will mainly focus on those aspects of the model, which are relevant for the purposes of the present analysis, thus referring to \cite{BodendorferMassandHorizon,Bodendorferbvtypevariables} for a detailed exposition.
+We will mainly focus on those aspects of the model, which are relevant for the present analysis, thus referring to \cite{BodendorferMassandHorizon,Bodendorferbvtypevariables} for a detailed exposition.